 - Mount the amplifier.
 Road Glides Only.
 Road Glides require a slight modification to the headlight brackets.
 Refer to the step by step instructions here.
 On Street, Electra, and Ultra models, simply mount the amplifier on top of the radio using a hook and loop amplifier mounting pad.
 After making any required mounting provisions for the amplifier, remove it and make your wire connections in the next step.

-- Plug in and route the Radio T harness.
+- Plug in and route the optional radio T harness (Ultra models and factory amplified bikes only).
 This harness will plug in line between the factory radio harness and the radio itself.
 Plug the T harness into the radio only and put the radio back in place.

 - Plug in the accessory power harness.
 This harness has a single red wire with a white two pin connector on one end and a white 6 pin connector on the other end.
 Plug the 6 pin connector into the amplifier, and plug the two pin connector into the bikes accessory.
 The bikes accessory connector can be found off to the side of the radio on the throttle side 6" behind the voltage gauge.
 The connector is male black with black and violet/blue wires in it.
 There may be an unpopulated female plug inserted in it from the factory.
 If so, discard the unpopulated plug.
 If your bike has a powered fairing mounted antenna, the antenna might be plugged into the accessory port.
 If so, you have a few choices.
 1. locate and use the matching accessory port on the clutch side.
 2. Obtain an accessory T harness.
 3 splice into the accessory wire and skip the plugs.